 The best bonefish fly I’ve ever fished.
 Period.
 It’s caught bones from Cayman to the Bahamas to the Florida Keys, because it looks and acts like a live shrimp.
 Credit due: it’s basically an upside down Vaverka’s Mantis Shrimp, with a few tweaks.
-But, it doesn’t fish like a Mantis Shrimp.
-Use continuous twitches—1 to 2 inches—to keep it suspended above turtle grass.
-Or, sloooow, 6-inch pulls work too.
+But, it doesn’t swim like a Mantis Shrimp.
+Instead we use continuous twitches—1 to 2 inches—to keep it suspended above turtle grass like a grass shrimp.
+Sloooow, 6-inch pulls work too.
 Over sand fish it like a Charlie—strip, stop and watch for the pickup.
-It’s a pain to tie, but worth every minute at the vise.
+It’s slightly a pain to tie, but worth every minute at the vise.

 This is definitely one of our go-to bonefish flies anywhere, not just in Cayman.
 The first time I cast the Usual at a Florida Keys bonefish—just off the famed Shell Key bank—it was inhaled by a 30+ inch bone in under a second.
 One twitch and, bang!
 It suddenly became obvious why hunting monster bones from a solo kayak is a very stupid idea: you can’t reel and paddle simultaneously!
 I could only watch as my backing dwindled until the inevitable “pop”.
 At least I knew the fly worked.